Fiskekrogen 50 years

 The world has changed since Fiskekrogen opened its doors for the first time in 1972, but we continue to serve the finest seafood to all our guests who visit us year after year.

 In 1804, a fierce fire ravaged Gothenburg and the Utfallska house was also laid in ruins.
 The plot was deserted for over 50 years before Commerce Councilor Olof Wijk bought it at auction.
 He commissioned the same architect who designed the Fishing Church, Lieutenant Wictor von Gregerfelt, to design a four-storey house.
 Construction began in 1851 and was completed two years later.
 The house housed Olof Wijk’s office and a parade floor for representation, but also served as a home for the family and household staff.
 For over 70 years, the house was inherited by the Wijk family.
 In 1925, the last heir Hjalmar Wijk sold the property to an insurance company.

 Fish interest as a clear thread

-“Treasures of the sea” into the future
+“The best from the sea” – Into the future

 Ahlströmmarna continues to manage this historic restaurant that breathes Gothenburg and the sea, together with guests and staff.
 Classic dishes are mixed with innovative creations, of course with the best from the sea.